Recipes for the Digital Quantum Simulation of Lattice Spin Systems: Implementation

 The gate implementations comprise both fixed-length gates such as Hadamard and CNOT, and the scaled gate $R_z(\alpha)$ where $\alpha \propto \tau$ for an interval $\tau\propto 1/m$ of simulated time.
 With increasing number $m$ of time intervals, the fixed-length gates will dominate the execution time of such interaction gate constructions.

-Depending on the quantum hardware, the interaction gates $U=\exp(-i\tau H_{ij})$ for some $H_{ij}$ may be native, i.e., directly implementable in time proportional to $\tau$.
+Depending on the quantum hardware, the interaction gates $U=\exp(-i\tau H_{ij})$ for some $H_{ij}$ may be native, i.e., directly implementable in time proportional to $\tau$, similar to the analog blocks in digital-analog simulation \cite{Lamata2018}.
 We call this implementation a {\em scaled gate}.
 If all required interaction gates are available as scaled gates, then $t_g = s t/m$ with $s$ a constant and $t_\infty=0$, and Eq.~\eqref{eq:runtime1} turns into

-with $K$ and $s$ constants describing the degree of the lattice graph and the ration between simulation time and simulated time for the slowest scaled gate.
+with $K$ and $s$ constants describing the degree of the lattice graph and the ratio between simulation time and simulated time for the slowest scaled gate.
 In this case, we obtain a simulation time linear in the simulated time already using the first-order Trotter expansion.
 The higher-order Trotter expansions do not provide any improvement in this case.
-In fact, the exclusive use of scaled gates renders the simulation time $T$ independent of the number $m$ of discrete time steps.
+The exclusive use of scaled gates renders the simulation time $T$ independent of the number $m$ of discrete time steps.
 Therefore, at least for time-independent problems, one can choose $m=1$ which corresponds to a direct analog quantum simulation.